 The film entirely changes the characters.
 There are no equivalents of Kai and Gerda and no magic mirror.
 The Snow Queen is substantially rewritten as the character of the older sister Elsa but she is more sympathetic than evil – just someone with a freezing power that she has yet to control, whereas the fairytale’s Snow Queen controlled all of winter and was in league with The Devil.
 The Snow Queen has no sister in the fairytale, although Anna sort of goes on a journey that approximates Gerda’s quest.
 In fact, the only other character that vaguely even approximates anybody in the story is that of the reindeer that accompanies her, although here it is not a talking animal.
 The Snow Queen has been filmed numerous times – see other versions listed here such as The Snow Queen (1995) and Snow Queen (tv mini-series, 2002).

 Frozen comes from Chris Buck, who previously co-directed Disney’s Tarzan (1999) and Sony’s Surf’s Up (2007), and newcomer Jennifer Lee.
-Lee is an interesting choice in that her only prior credit had been as the co-writer of Disney’s last animated feature Wreck-It Ralph (2012).
+Lee is an interesting choice in that her only prior credit had been as the co-writer of Disney’s previous animated feature Wreck-It Ralph (2012).
 Clearly mindful of the accusations levelled at Pixar in recent years – that they had were an exclusive boy’s club that did not admit woman directors, not even featured any lead female characters, Jennifer Lee was sprung ahead of the queue to become a full director here despite her lack of experience.
-Certainly, the results worked far more harmoniously than with the strained effort that Pixar made to employ a woman’s touch on Brave (2012) that ended with Brenda Chapman quitting over creative differences and the film being a beast with two heads that just didn’t work on screen.
+Certainly, the results worked far more harmoniously than with Pixar’s attempts to employ a woman’s touch on Brave (2012) that ended with Brenda Chapman quitting over creative differences and the film being a beast with two heads that didn’t work on screen.

-For the most part, Frozen works nicely.
-The animation has a beautiful sweep that looks good in the 3D format, even includes some occasionally lovely images like where Elsa freezes the surface of a lake as she flees out across it.
+The animation has a sweep that looks good in the 3D format, even includes some occasionally lovely images like where Elsa freezes the surface of a lake as she flees out across it.
 The characters end up being likeable.
 Anna is eventually a character whose emotional arcs as to who she can trust and her quest for familial conciliation works with a reasonable degree of strength and humour.
 There is the immensely endearing sidekick of the snowman Olaf who you want to instantly rush out and buy as a collectible figurine.
 It is a Disney film that you could say readily pushes all of the requisite buttons with an audience.
-It is also the first Disney film in more than a decade to feature songs, although most of these pass by amiably enough.
+It is also the first Disney film in more than a decade to feature songs, most of which pass by amiably enough.